Measuring risk contagion in financial networks with CoVaR: Risk contagion in a bipartite network with asymptotically independent objects

-Recall the bipartite network structure defined in \Cref{subsec:network} where the risk exposure of $q$ entities of a financial system given by $\bX\in \R_+^q$ is captured using the risk exposure of the underlying assets $\bZ\in\R_+^d$ and the bipartite network is defined via the matrix $\bA\in \R_+^{q\times d}$.
-In this section, we derive asymptotic tail probabilities of the risk exposure $\bX=\bA\bZ$ using tools developed in \citet{das:fasen:kluppelberg:2022}.
-We are particularly interested in tail probabilities of \emph{rectangular sets} as defined in \eqref{set:Azs} as these help us first in computing conditional probabilities and eventually conditional risk measures like CoVaR.
-In the bivariate setup the rectangular sets are of the form $\left[\bzero,\bx\right]^c$ and $(\bx,\binfty)$, $\bx\in\R_+^2$.
-The proofs for the results in this section are given in \Cref{Appendix D}.
+Recall the bipartite network structure defined in \Cref{sec:intro} where the risk exposure of $q$ entities of a financial system given by $\bX\in \R_+^q$ is captured using the risk exposure of the underlying assets $\bZ\in\R_+^d$ and the bipartite network is defined via the matrix $\bA\in \R_+^{q\times d}$.
+In this section, we derive asymptotic tail probabilities of the risk exposure $\bX=\bA\bZ$ where the objects in $\bZ$ are asymptotically independent, the case of pairwise asymptotically dependent objects was already covered in \Cref{example:bipartite:network:dependence}.
+We are particularly interested in tail probabilities of \emph{rectangular sets}